 Things to Do The Rosé Mansion merges wine history with Instagramable fun By Shaye Weaver firstname.lastname@example.org July 10, 2018 4:55 PM Print Share fbShare Tweet Email If you want to feel like the queen or king of your castle, you'll want to head to The Rosé Mansion, a 14-room pop-up museum and picture-perfect experience that'll get you royally buzzed.
 Starting July 12 at a former two-story Charming Charlie in midtown, The Rosé Mansion unfolds like a rose with every turn of the corner.
 Each room is a completely different experience that is geared toward getting you to learn more about rosé and its history, sample it and take pictures of everything you see and experience.
 From giant chandeliers you can swing on and a pink champagne fountain to a wall you can scratch and sniff, all your senses are used throughout the walkthrough.
 We checked out the space this week ahead of the opening to give you an idea of what to expect when you go.
 You'll marvel at the champagne fountain Photo Credit: Shaye Weaver The sparkling wine room features a glittery floor upon which a tall fountain of pink champagne overflows into glasses "because what's better than a champagne fountain?"
 Balliet says.
 It's so fancy you'll forget your rent check is due for your studio apartment.
 If you take a look around, you'll learn how to uncork a bottle with a sword, how champagne is made all over the world and even find a ball pit that is meant to make you feel like you're floating into a glass of sparking wine yourself.
 Here, you'll get to taste a cava from Spain.
 'Bathe' in rose petals, swing on a chandelier and live a life of luxury Photo Credit: Shaye Weaver There's much to be done when you live in a Rosé mansion, like sitting in a bathtub full of rose petals in a lush make-believe garden, swinging on a large chandelier, and literally putting a crown on your head like the queen or king you are.
 Photo Credit: Shaye Weaver Customize your wine Photo Credit: Shaye Weaver A wine expert will craft a customized glass of wine to your liking.
 Much like in a deli, you'll mark on a card what you'd like your rosé to be (how heavy and acidic).
 There are 27 different combinations but only one you.
 Learn about who drank rosé besides New Yorkers Photo Credit: Shaye Weaver Rosé has existed for as long as red and white wine have.
 Even the Romans drank it and you can pretend to be one yourself by lounging and pretending to be fed grapes.
 This amazing mural completes the experience.
 Smell the roses, literally Photo Credit: Shaye Weaver There are five smaller rooms within the mansion that offer vivid Instagram opportunities.
 These "picture-perfect" rooms are zany, from a pink flamingo-filled closet-sized space to one full of faux pink flowers that literally smell like rosebuds in an English garden.
 Others use lighting effects and perspective to make you feel as if you're watching wine pouring out before you in an empty space.
 Photo Credit: Shaye Weaver The flamingo room.
 Photo Credit: Shaye Weaver You'll learn about more local wines in this room with real plants.
 Hit up the wine bar and get your fortune read Photo Credit: Shaye Weaver The bar on the ground floor boasts more than 120 rosé wines from different regions across the world.
 There will also be events running each week near the bar that will be announced on the mansion's website, including tarot card readings every Saturday.
 Check the website for upcoming programs, which will be schedule on Sunday, Monday and Wednesday nights and include other city pop-ups within the space.
 If you visit before 4:30 p.m. on Monday through Thursday, tickets are priced at $35 and go up to $45 if you go after that and anytime on Friday through Sunday.
 For more information, visit rosewinemansion.com.
-By Shaye Weaver email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Shaye Weaver email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.